Two story grey and white house with red door.

 Apply For An FHA Loan

-An FHA loan is a mortgage that is backed by the Federal Housing Administration.
-These loans help people purchase a home when they otherwise might not be able to.
-The program is often aimed at first-time home buyers, but anyone that meets the requirements can get an FHA loan.
+An FHA loan is a mortgage backed by the Federal Housing Administration.
+These loans help people purchase a home when they otherwise might not be able to afford it.
+The program is often ideal for first-time home buyers, but anyone who meets FHA loan requirements can receive FHA mortgage approval.

-Keep in mind that FHA loans generally require two different types of mortgage insurance.
-You’ll have to pay an upfront mortgage insurance premium of 1.75%, as well as monthly mortgage insurance payments.
+Keep in mind that FHA loans generally require two types of mortgage insurance payments.
+You’ll have to pay an upfront mortgage insurance premium of 1.75% as well as an annual premium between 0.15% and 0.75% of the outstanding loan balance.
+The annual premium is broken down into monthly mortgage insurance payments.

 Get A Co-signer

-A co-signer is another individual who agrees to sign your loan documents with you and assume responsibility for the loan.
-This doesn’t mean the co-signer will be the one making the loan payments.
-Instead, it generally means they agree to make the payments if the primary borrower doesn’t.
+A co-signer is someone who agrees to sign your loan documents with you and assume responsibility for the loan.
+This doesn’t mean the co-signer will be the one making the loan payments, but it means they agree to make the payments if you, the primary borrower, do not.

-For someone to qualify as a mortgage co-signer, they’ll need good credit and a positive credit history.
-Keep in mind that co-signing a mortgage is a huge responsibility, and you may be hard-pressed to find someone to take it on.
+To qualify as a mortgage co-signer, you’ll need good credit and a strong credit history.
+Keep in mind that co-signing a mortgage is a major responsibility that carries some significant risks, so you may be hard-pressed to find someone willing to jump on board.

 Go Through The Underwriting Process